After the long time without rain its not just the land that is dehydrated here are some thoughts on why staying hydrated is so very important!

 - DO eat lots of fresh vegetables and a little fruit, and grass-fed meats – it takes energy to keep cool

-- DO take homeopathic Belladonna or Gelsemium for persistant headaches from heat exhaustion
+- DO take homeopathic Belladonna or Gelsemium for persistant headaches from heat exhaustion, and take in more fluid.

 - DO keep up gentle exercise in the cool mornings and evenings, to avoid the stress of exercising in the heat – there is no point stressing your body further.
 Swimming is also a great way to exercise and cool down.